mustaphaasbbar/wallcolours/README.md

 A simple tool to set system colours from the wallpaper image.
-Simply run make to compile.
+Simply run make install.
+Requires ImageMagick++.

-To run:
-	./wallcolour

-then look for 'Wallpaper' Color Scheme in System Settings.
+Just run 'wallcolour' then look for 'Wallpaper' Color Scheme in System Settings.

+Adjust to your own taste by editing the line SATURATION_MULTIPLIER in wallcolour.cpp